 Does Intermittent Fasting Increase Height?
 The Short Answer

-Height depends mostly on four big drivers:
+Height depends on four big drivers:

 - nutrition, especially calories, protein, calcium, zinc, and vitamin D